NicorDesigns/SpringJDBC/doc/JDBC8DirectJDBCDao.md

-### Update the DAO with JDBC for full CRUD capability, using Connection Pooling to get the Data Source and expanding the Charity Object Model to include its Category Types
+### Update the DAO with JDBC for full transactional CRUD capability, using Connection Pooling to get the Data Source and expanding the Charity Object Model to include its Category Types

 ### 1 Using IntelliJ we create a new Java Maven Module (JDBC8DirectJdbcDao)